-The unit of measurement is provided in TEU (20-foot equivalent).
+The unit of measurement is provided in TEU (twenty-foot equivalent unit).
 TEUs provide the baseline figure for the entire amount of product being shipped on a specific trade lane, regardless of individual container size.
-For example, two 20’ containers equal two TEUs, whereas one 40’ container also equals two TEUs.
+For example, two 20' containers equal two TEUs, and one 40' container also equals two TEUs.
 The purpose of this specific unit of measurement is to provide the representation of an actual amount of volume of a product before the product has been allocated to individual container sizes for shipment.
 Ultimately, TEUs allow Xeneta to provide a comprehensive figure for total spend.

 What is spend?

 Spend is calculated as cost per TEU shipped multiplied by the number of TEUs shipped in each trade lane.
 This figure is then used to aggregate and sum up all savings potentials (cost reductions) for the customer if they are performing at the market’s low, average, and high spend levels in the trade lanes they are currently operating in.

 These figures are provided via the negotiated price, not the actual paid price.
 Additionally, these prices are provided per lane, not per contract ID/supplier.

 What is coverage?

 Coverage illustrates the percentage of lanes Xeneta can provide price comparisons for with the customers' volumes.
 This allows the customer to compare their levels of volume and spend to the rest of the market within their trade lanes.
 When coverage is provided in the customer's trade lane by Xeneta, the customer can then compare their spend to the market low, market average, and market high figures to determine their overall spending performance and cost-effectiveness.
 The amount of coverage is affected depending on if Region-Level Benchmarks are used or not.